JoshPattman/kestrel/README.md

 ## Build instructions
 I am working on making a video showing how to build the car.
 I will link it here when I am done.

+## CAD
+For this project I am using [FreeCAD Link Branch 2023-01-31](https://github.com/realthunder/FreeCAD/releases/tag/2023.01.31-edge).
+You can try it out with a different version of FreeCAD, but it may break.